rooseveltframework/roosevelt/README.md

 Named for [the most badass President of all-time](http://www.cracked.com/article_15895_the-5-most-badass-presidents-all-time.html) whose facial hair just so happens to look like a curly brace, Roosevelt's main goal is to be the easiest JS-based web framework to learn and use by setting sane defaults while also providing easy ways to override the defaults and tap into the full potential of Express.

-By default Roosevelt integrates [Teddy](https://github.com/rooseveltframework/teddy) for HTML templating, [LESS](http://lesscss.org) for CSS preprocessing, and [Closure Compiler](https://developers.google.com/closure/compiler) for JS minification.
+By default Roosevelt integrates [Teddy](https://github.com/rooseveltframework/teddy) for HTML templating, [LESS](http://lesscss.org) for CSS preprocessing, and [UglifyJS](https://github.com/mishoo/UglifyJS2) for JS minification.
 But you can use other templating systems, CSS preprocessors, or JS minifiers if you like, as Roosevelt is easy to configure.

 Roosevelt will also automatically validate your HTML using a local instance of the [Nu HTML Checker](https://www.npmjs.com/package/vnu-jar). <img src='http://i.imgur.com/s4YUHNG.png' alt='' title='All life begins with Nu and ends with Nu...' width='16' height='16' style='image-rendering: -moz-crisp-edges;image-rendering: -o-crisp-edges;image-rendering: -webkit-optimize-contrast;image-rendering: crisp-edges;-ms-interpolation-mode: nearest-neighbor;'>